pallets-eco/flask-sqlalchemy/docs/quickstart.rst

         def __repr__(self):
             return '<User %r>' % self.username

-To create the initial database, just import the `db` object from a interactive Python shell and run the :meth:`SQLAlchemy.create_all` method to create the tables and database:
+To create the initial database, just import the `db` object from an interactive Python shell and run the :meth:`SQLAlchemy.create_all` method to create the tables and database: